ArctiqTeam/copilot-deep-learning-labs/README.md

 - Copilot didn't bring us in the direction we wanted, but it tried to have us write better code.
 The code it suggests makes the exception throwing explicit.
 This is better error handling. `IsValidMove` should not accept out of range arguments.

 - In our case, we've chosen to ignore this to avoid this extra check as we didn't care as much about perfect error handling and we wanted to avoid extra code.
-This shows an interesting bahavior by Copilot where it won't do exactly what you want but will instead suggest changes to improve your code quality.
+This shows an interesting behavior by Copilot where it won't do exactly what you want but will instead suggest changes to improve your code quality.

 ### Testing the Queen

-- When testing the Queen, the tests will differ depending whether or not you have the Pawn tests tab open in your editor.
+- When testing the Queen, the tests will differ depending on whether or not you have the Pawn tests tab open in your editor.
 You should try both scenarios to see the difference.
 You'll get better tests with the Pawn tests tab open as Copilot will use them as an example, but ensure you test without the context first so Copilot will not find this context in your chat history.
 One thing that you'll notice is that the more tests you write, the more Copilot knows how to write new tests so you'll get more efficient.
 It will also match the style of existing tests.

 - Initially, Copilot will generate around four test cases.
 However, you might notice that some scenarios are missing.
 For instance, what if piece tries to jump over the opponent's pieces or its own color's pieces to capture an opponent's piece?

 - If you ask Copilot the question "_Create a new test case to check if a piece moves out of bounds._", it possible that it uses the wrong exception.
 It might generate a unit test that uses `ArgumentOutOfRangeException` instead of `IndexOutOfRangeException` although you have a unit test that uses the latter.
 This highlights the importance of reviewing Copilot's output and refining the generated test cases to ensure they meet your specific requirements.

 - (VS Code only) Use different models and make sure to include the Pawns' unit tests file.
 Switch to **Claude 3.5** and then to **o1-preview** and use the same prompt.
 You'll notice that the other models might use `IndexOutOfRangeException`.
-As you can see, you can laverage the different models to get what you want as some models have a better performance at accomplishing certain tasks.
+As you can see, you can leverage the different models to get what you want as some models have a better performance at accomplishing certain tasks.

 **NOTE:** If you are using Ryder or Visual Studio, it's currently impossible to change the model.
 They haven't been updated yet.